Carl Sandburg's Town of Wauwatosa Home Found?

 Wisconsin General Railway, a land company for TMER&L bought most lots between Fairview (formerly Johnson) and Dana from Hawley to 60th in 1927, but allowed home owners to stay.
 They razed only a few houses, including 5813-5815 Johnson St. (Lot 40), to build a four-track grade-separated right-of-way with two tracks each for the #10 car and four Rapid Transit lines through backyards from Hawley to 68th (formerly Sherman) in 1928.

 |Recent aerial photo of the Maple Wood subdivision overlaid on a 1927 Sanborn fire insurance map reverse-engineered to 1910.
 City of Milwaukee, Department of Public Works and Milwaukee Public Library, Digital Sanborn Maps, 1867-1970|

 Much more drastic change came in 1959-1960.
 The Milwaukee County Expressway Commission razed almost every building in the Maple Wood subdivision, including Sandburg's home, for the relocation of Hawley Rd., and construction of the East-West Expressway (I-94) and Hawley Rd. interchange.

-Smith's house on Lot 30 was assigned the address of 5923 W. Fairview Ave. in 1930 and might have been the only house in the subdivision to be moved during expressway construction.
+Smith's former house on Lot 30 (until 1921) was assigned the address of 5923 W. Fairview Ave. in 1930 and might have been the only house in the subdivision to be moved during expressway construction.
 The only original building remaining on Sandburg’s block is on S. Dana Ct. ("old" Hawley remnant).
-This is the approximate location of Sandburg's probable home in Google Maps Street View.
+This is the approximate location of the two houses that were Sandburg's probable home in Google Maps Street View.